sfwon17/Cardiorespiratory-function-as-a-non-invasive-biomarker-for-Detecting-Seizures-with-AI/README.md

 1. https://github.com/PatrickYu1994/Epilepsy
 2. https://dl.acm.org/doi/fullHtml/10.1145/3373017.3373055

 Refer to the list above for more information about dataset and pre-processing steps.
-Contact me if you have any questions.
+Contact wongsh@deakin.edu.au or zongyuan.ge@monash.edu if you have any questions.
+If you have questions with the data set as it is not publicly available, please contact shobi.sivathamboo@monash.edu

 ## Requirements
 - Python 3